Roadwork/dapr-js-sdk/README.md

 This is an unofficial [Dapr](https://dapr.io) Node.js SDK that allows interfacing with Dapr applications.
 The release is to demonstrate the possible way of structuring the SDK for community use.

+It will spin up an internal web server for receive actions (e.g. Method Invocation receiving, Subscribe actions, ...) which are being published by the port described through the environment variable `DAPR_APP_PORT` or a random allocated port if this is not set.

 > **Note:** This library is not ready for production yet

 ## Usage